 The program fee includes* the following items:

 • Housing for the full duration of the program.
-Students will be housed in a hotel nearby the Technical University Berlin and/or Berlin Mathematical School
+Students will be housed in a hotel near the Technical University Berlin and/or Berlin Mathematical School

 • Excursions and program activities